ytixu/kinova-ros/README.md

 Note that the original repo from Kinova has been updated various times since I forked it.
 I have merged the change (until July 8) to branch `jaco-on-table-updated` (without testing it).

+### Testing with the real arm

+Some test commands can be found in this file: https://github.com/ytixu/kinova-ros/blob/jaco-on-table/test.txt

 # JACO ON TABLE

 ## Milestone 1: Simulator